Harvey Weinstein: Additional charges in New York

+Dismissal of Jessica Mann case

+On June 25, 2026, Manhattan District Attorney Alvin Bragg declared that Weinstein would not receive a fourth criminal trial for the alleged rape of Jessica Mann.
+However, Weinstein remains convicted in two separate cases, one in New York and one in California.
+In the New York case he is scheduled for sentencing in September, 2026.
+In the California case, Weinstein's appeal of his 2022 rape conviction was unanimously denied by the three-judge panel of the Appeals Court, but the panel did set aside his 16-year sentence in the case because it was based, in part, on a New York conviction which has since been overturned; he will be re-sentenced.

 Personal life

-Weinstein was married twice.
+Weinstein has been married twice.
 In 1987, he married his assistant Eve Chilton; the couple divorced in 2004.
 They had three daughters.
 In 2007, Weinstein married English fashion designer and actress Georgina Chapman.
 They have a daughter and a son.
 On October 10, 2017, after the sexual harassment accusations became public, Chapman announced that she was leaving Weinstein.
 They reached a settlement in January 2018, and their divorce was finalized in July 2021.

 Activism

 Weinstein was active on issues such as gun control, poverty, AIDS, juvenile diabetes, and multiple sclerosis research.
 Until October 2017, he served on the board of the Robin Hood Foundation, a New York City-based non-profit that targets poverty, and co-chaired one of its annual benefits.
 Weinstein was critical of the lack of universal healthcare in the United States.

 Weinstein has been a longtime supporter of and contributor to the Democratic Party, including the campaigns of President Barack Obama and presidential candidates Hillary Clinton and John Kerry.
 Weinstein supported Hillary Clinton's 2008 presidential campaign.
 In 2012, he hosted an election fundraiser for Obama at his home in Westport, Connecticut.